BROWSER-COIN/BROSER-COIN/README.md

 * If you're building a web app, your users shouldn't make direct API requests from there.
 While we don't have any limitations in our CORS policy (API currently responds with a `Access-Control-Allow-Origin: *` header), that policy may be changed in the future without any warnings
 * Please don't use some random keys in your requests (e.g. `?random_key=random_value`) as this can result in a `400` error (though we don't force this rule at the moment for most of our endpoints)
-* If you're using the API with an API key, you should keep it in secret.
+* If you're using the  with an  key, you should keep it in secret.
 In order to build an app for public use using our API, you should build a proxy, so the requrst flow will look like the following: `user → https://your-proxy/{:request_string} → https://api.blockchair.com/{:request_string}?key={:api_key}` — that way you won't disclose the key to your users
 * The only exception to the "requests should be made using GET" rule is the [Broadcasting transactions](#link_202) endpoint accepting POST requests